-THE INTERNATIONAL COMMITTEE FOR INVESTIGATION OF TORTURE IN BELARUS
+THE INTERNATIONAL COMMITTEE FOR THE INVESTIGATION OF TORTURE IN BELARUS

 Activity areas of the Committee